 “I have been crucified with Christ [that is, in Him I have shared His crucifixion]; it is no longer I who live, but Christ lives in me.
 The life I now live in the body I live by faith [of] the Son of God, who loved me and gave Himself up for me.”

-Notice Paul does not say faith in the Son of God, but the faith of the Son of God — His very faith working in us.
-This means in moments of flooding waters, we do not muster our own confidence.
-We draw from His unshakable trust in the Father.
+Notice it is not “faith in the Son of God” but “faith of the Son of God.”
+This is the difference.
+Our faith is not a weak effort to trust in the middle of fear.
+It is His very faith working in us.
+When waters rise, we draw from His unshakable trust in the Father.

-• Pray without ceasing – not as a ritual, but as breathing Christ’s life within us, turning panic into communion.
-Prayer keeps us anchored to the Rock.
+Pray without ceasing — not as a ritual, but as breathing Christ’s life.
+Panic becomes prayer when we turn to Him.
+In the flood, communion replaces fear.

-• Redeem the time – floods may stop activities, but they open windows to minister to neighbours, encourage online, or gather in prayer.
-For storms remind us life is short and eternity is real.
+Redeem the time — storms stop our schedules, but they open new opportunities.
+We can encourage neighbours, minister online, or gather in small prayer groups.
+Floods remind us that time is short and eternity is real.

 Two Responses to Pressure #